Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 # DEB_IIV_STAN  Palmer-et-al.-2024

-This repository contains all the code related to the manuscript entitled **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**.
-Authors: Miquel Palmer, Irene Moro-Martinez, Joaquim Tomas-Ferrer, Amalia Grau, Maria Dolores Lopez-Belluga, Marine Herlin, Orestis Stavrakidis-Zachoua and Andrea Campos-Candela.
+This repository contains all the code related to the manuscript entitled **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**, by Miquel Palmer, Irene Moro-Martinez, Joaquim Tomas-Ferrer, Amalia Grau, Maria Dolores Lopez-Belluga, Marine Herlin, Orestis Stavrakidis-Zachoua and Andrea Campos-Candela.

 This repository is licensed under a xxxxx.